Mental Health and Autism Spectrum Consulting

 I will advise you about steps to take in case, despite your best intentions, your relationship with the school district becomes adversarial.

 With the benefit of my skills and experience, you can get through this challenge.

-I provide in-person consulting services in the Metropolitan Boston Massachusetts area.
-I am available by telephone and by Skpe for long-distance consultations and services.
+I provide in-person consulting services in Massachusetts and I am available by telephone and by Skpe for long-distance consultations and services.

 Call 617-997-6348 or send an email to email@example.com.

 Contact me now to make an appointment.